THE FOUNDER OF DIVINE INDWELLING

 Every season.

 Swaady Martin chose her faith consciously.
-She was not born into it — raised instead with the freedom to find God herself, by a mother who understood that a spiritual journey had to be taken as part of growing into a mature adult.
-She met God on her own terms.
-At twenty-six she was baptized into the Christian faith — a deliberate adult commitment, not an inherited habit.
+She was raised with the freedom to find God herself, by a mother who understood that a spiritual journey had to be taken as part of growing into a mature adult.
+Her first intentional enquiry into God began in junior high school.
+For the next eight years her relationship with God remained largely intellectual, until a deeply experiential encounter with God in her final year of university opened a new and intimate personal relationship with Him.
+At twenty-six she was baptized into the Christian faith — a deliberate adult commitment entered with full awareness.

 “The moment I realized God existed, I knew I could not do otherwise than live for Him alone.”